gayatrikolapati/Data-structures-/README.md

 echo "Enter a number:"
 read num

-# Check if the user input is a valid number
 if ! [[ "$num" =~ ^[0-9]+$ ]]; then
   echo "Please enter a valid number." exit 1